tadeuszwojcik/luvit-redis/Readme.md

 ### redis:new(port, host, autoReconnect)

 Create a new client connection.  `port` defaults to `6379` and `host` defaults to `127.0.0.1`.
-If you have `redis-server` running on the same computer as node, then the defaults for port and host are probably fine.
+If you have `redis-server` running on the same computer as luvit, then the defaults for port and host are probably fine.

 #### autoReconnect